-NYT Reporter Ali Watkins Gets A New Start After Leaks, Revelations She Dated Sources
+NYT Reporter Ali Watkins Gets A New Start After Leaks Revel She Dated Sources

 Baquet said, “As she started her career, I believe she was not well served by some editors elsewhere who failed to respond appropriately to her disclosures about her relationships.”

-He also added that The Times bears some of the responsibility, as during the hiring process Watkins shared “aspects of her past relationships to some editors.”
+He also added that the Times bears some of the responsibility, as during the hiring process Watkins shared “aspects of her past relationships to some editors.”
 As a result, the paper intends to overhaul its candidate screening procedures.

 Watkins’ relationship with Wolfe, with whom she discussed Capitol Hill policies, and a subsequent brief overture with another member of the Intelligence Committee shocked newsrooms, who deplored sex for information as well as the Times‘ coverage of the matter.